Great Hanoi Rat Massacre: French public health mission and the sewage system

-Among the large projects ordered by Paul Doumer was the construction of a massive underground sewage system that would serve both as a symbol of French modernity and keep the "French Quarter" clear of any human waste.
+Among the large projects, ordered by Paul Doumer, was the construction of a massive underground sewage system that would serve both as a symbol of French modernity and keep the "French Quarter" clear of any human waste.
 As toilets were seen as "a sign of civilisation" Doumer wanted there to be flushable toilets in every French palace.
 By the time of Paul Doumer's departure in March 1902, over 19 kilometers of sewers had been built underneath Hanoi, the largest concentration of which lay beneath the "French Quarter".
 A smaller section of the sewage system also lay underneath the "Indigenous Quarter" of the city.
 The new sewer system did help fight Cholera, a disease brought to Hanoi by the French expeditionary forces coming from Algeria.

 This large new sewage system also brought with it a new unforeseen problem from the French, rats.
-In the sewers rats found no natural predators and if they would get hungry they could easily penetrate directly into the most luxurious apartments in the city through the "highway" hidden deep beneath human footsteps.
+In the sewers, rats found no natural predators and if they would get hungry they could easily penetrate directly into the most luxurious apartments in the city through the "highway" hidden deep beneath human footsteps.
 This caused major concerns for the French both for hygienic reasons and an outbreak of the Bubonic Plague (or the "Black Death").
-Just a few years earlier in 1894 the famous Alexandre Yersin discovered the Yersinia pestis bacteria that caused the disease and his colleague Paul-Louis Simond linked it to fleas found on rodents.
-Because of the new knowledge about how rats caused the Bubonic Plague the French colonists became very concerned with the situation and quickly wanted to remedy the situation.
+Just a few years earlier in 1894, the famous Alexandre Yersin discovered the Yersinia pestis bacteria that caused the disease and his colleague Paul-Louis Simond linked it to fleas found on rodents.
+Because of the new knowledge about how rats caused the Bubonic Plague, the French colonists became very concerned with the situation and quickly wanted to remedy it.